Scott Marlowe | Dwarven Thanes

 Military organization follows the clan structure, with related warriors fighting together in units led by proven veterans.
 This creates exceptional unit cohesion, as warriors trust their shield-mates with the certainty that comes from lifelong familiarity.
 Larger formations coordinate through established protocols and extensive training rather than complex command structures, allowing dwarven forces to maintain effectiveness even when communications are disrupted.
 The saying "A dwarf fights for his kin" captures this clan-based military organization.

-Inter-thane military cooperation occurs when threats exceed what individual fortresses can handle alone.
+Inter-thane military cooperation occurs when threats exceed what individual fortresses can handle on their own.
 The three Ugull Mountain thanes—Dwathenmoore, Heidelheim, and Brokken-tor—have developed particularly close military coordination in response to organized goblin threats.
 They share intelligence about enemy movements, provide mutual support during major attacks, and occasionally conduct joint offensive operations against goblin strongholds.
 These cooperative efforts carefully avoid implying any formal alliance or subordination, maintaining each thane's sovereignty while recognizing practical military necessities.

-Notable Heroes of Legend
+Heroes of Legend

 Thorgrim Ironbeard - The Unbroken

-Thorgrim Ironbeard of Dwathenmoore stands as perhaps the greatest military hero in dwarven legend, celebrated for his defense of his thane during the massive goblin assault known as the Siege of Endless Dark.
+Thorgrim Ironbeard of Dwathenmoore was perhaps the greatest military hero in dwarven legend, celebrated for his defense of his thane during the massive goblin assault known as the Siege of Endless Dark.
 For three years, goblin armies besieged Dwathenmoore, attempting to starve out the defenders or breach the great doors through relentless assault.
 Thorgrim commanded the Iron Shields during this crisis, organizing the defense with such skill that the goblins never came close to breaching the outer halls despite suffering thousands of casualties in their attempts.

 What makes Thorgrim legendary is not just his military skill but his ability to maintain morale during the siege's darkest moments.
 When supplies grew dangerously low, he instituted rationing that applied to thane lords and common miners alike, earning respect through shared sacrifice.
 When disease threatened to weaken the defenders, he personally nursed the sick alongside the healers.
 When some counseled surrender, he stood at the great doors and challenged anyone who doubted dwarven endurance to face him in single combat—a challenge no one accepted.